Republicans Pull Health Care Bill From House Floor

 Republicans abruptly pulled their health care bill from the House floor on Friday, just minutes ahead of a planned vote, dealing a devastating blow to efforts by President Donald Trump and the GOP to repeal and replace Obamacare.

-Ryan said he told Trump at the White House that they didn't have the votes to pass the bill.
+Ryan said he told Trump earlier at the White House that they didn't have the Republican votes needed to pass the bill.
 "I told him that the best thing I think to do is to pull this bill and he agreed with that decision," Ryan said.

 The president thanked Republicans in the House, especially Ryan, saying, "I think Paul really worked hard" to get the bill passed.